By Admin · August 17, 2021

-Important: Entrants who paid for written feedback received a complete read of their script with their first round read – not just the first few pages.
+Important: Entrants who paid for written feedback received a complete read and feedback on their entire script with their first round read – not just the first few pages.

 Yes, but not very much.
-Because the first read wasn’t done on the entire script, the scorecard is de-weighted in the Coverfly Score algorithm.
-It won’t make much of a difference on your Coverfly Score.
-If you advanced to the next round, your next read will have a stronger influence on your Coverfly Score.
+Because the first read wasn’t done on the entire script, the scorecard is de-weighted in the Coverfly Rank algorithm.
+It won’t make much of a difference on your Coverfly Rank.
+If you advanced to the next round, your next read will have a stronger influence on your Coverfly Rank.

 If you didn’t advance, don’t worry.
 It doesn’t mean you don’t have a great script.
 It simply means the reader assigned to your script didn’t connect with it.
 Many of you will go on to place in other competitions with that exact same script.
 It just means your particular reader in this particular competition didn’t connect with it in meaningful way.
 We’re running the program again and would love to give your script a fresh reader and another shot in a future cycle.
 Stay tuned for when we open again next year!

 If you did advance, look out for an email from Coverfly which will provide brief directions on how to update your draft or request optional written notes from your next round judge if you’re interested.

 We are not able to retroactively provide notes for your first round.